The general election is

 you may need one of these…

-The University of Wisconsin–Madison is making preparations to issue voter IDs for free to students.
-The voter ID will be for voting purposes only, and is not intended as a substitute for the Wiscard, the university’s official identification card.
-Students are not required to obtain this new card and may use another form of photo identification approved for voting purposes.
-For more information on other approved forms of identification, use this Government Accountability Board guide.
+The University of Wisconsin–Madison had been issuing voter IDs for free to students.
+The voter ID was intended for voting purposes only, and was not intended as a substitute for the Wiscard, the university’s official identification card.

-Recent changes in state election laws affect registration and identification requirements at the polls for all Wisconsin residents, including University of Wisconsin–Madison students.
+Recent changes in state election laws affect registration requirements at the polls for all Wisconsin residents, including University of Wisconsin–Madison students.

 The University of Wisconsin–Madison strives to create not just good students, but also good citizens, and that includes exercising the right to vote.